joaopauloschuler/neural-api/examples/SuperResolution/README.md

-# Super Resolution Example is Under Construction
+# Simple Super Resolution Example
 <img align="right" src="results/street_result.png"></img>
 ## Introduction
 The image at the right side shows an example.
 The smaller image is the original image while the bigger image is the image processed twice by a neural network trained to increase the resolution.